Waylon (album): Background

 Despite chart success, Jennings had grown frustrated with the Nashville Sound that had been imposed on his records by RCA Victor and especially resented being told what to record.
 As Joe Nick Patoski notes in his memoir Willie Nelson, "In addition to doing more and more of the songs he wanted to do rather than what the producer chose, Waylon wanted to produce himself and was demanding control of where the records were made, the song selection, and the artwork that decorated the album cover."
 Relations between Jennings and RCA Victor became increasingly strained during this period.

 Waylon also includes a duet with Anita Carter on the Merle Haggard composition "All of Me Belongs to You."
 Jennings had covered two Haggard songs previously on his 1968 LP Jewels but, as he recounted in his autobiography years later, he became wary of the country star after a card game, recalling, "Merle Haggard and his manager, Fuzzy Owen, got me in a poker game and cleaned me out.
 I had four or five thousand dollars on me, and they won everything.
 I think Merle is a great singer and songwriter, and probably he was in as bad a shape as I was, but we've never been close since that night.
 I can still remember their faces.
 When I was broke, they said their goodbyes and left.
 I never forgot that."

-Reception
+Critical reception

 Waylon reached #14 on the Billboard country albums chart.
 AllMusic: "Waylon is an overlooked gem in the transition period of Jennings' career."